avkcorporation/rest-service/README.md

 https://travis-ci.org/avkcorporation/rest-service

 1. Deploy:
-    To deploy the application, server, for example, Tomcat and PostgreSQL support are required.
+    To deploy the application, server, for example, Tomcat and MySQL support are required.
 To launch the service you need to install the file “*.war” on the server, the database should automatically deploy.
 If it did not happen, it is necessary to create «CONTACT» database, and the tables will be created automatically.

 2. Service Management: